-In addition to the tags listed in 8.2 an Abstract profile shall contain the following tag:

-- One or more of the following: AToB0Tag (see 9.2.1), DToB0Tag (see 9.2.76).
+In addition to the tags listed in 8.2 an abstract profile shall contain one or more of the following tags: AToB0Tag (see 9.2.1), DToB0Tag (see 9.2.76).

 This profile represents an abstract transform and does not represent any device model.
 Colour transformations using abstract profiles are performed from PCS to PCS.
 Abstract profiles cannot be embedded in images.